 However, the device has its own cooling system that can help in this case.
-You should make sure the laptop is well-ventilated while it’s on standby.
+You should make sure it is well-ventilated while it’s on standby.

 A cooling pad would help in this case.
 Cooling pads ensure that the laptop’s ventilation system works well and is not blocked by anything.

-Don’t place it directly on top of a car seat because the fabric can hinder ventilation and contributes to overheating.
+Don’t place it directly on top of a car seat because the fabric can hinder ventilation and contribute to overheating.

 Ideally, you won’t have to leave your laptop on standby mode inside your car.

-The computer can quickly overheat even with the built-in ventilation system if the temperatures are high enough.
+If the temperatures are high enough, the computer can quickly overheat even with the built-in ventilation system.

 However, consider the solution if you have no other choice.
 You may want to open all your windows with a small gap to lower the risk if you’re away for a short period.